jimiadams/jimiadams.github.io/_pages/teaching.md

   - HBSC 7041, **Research Design** - I sought to focus on the principles of research design, while also introducing the practicalities, rather than the other way around. [*Syllabus*](../files/2019S_HBSC7041_syllabus.pdf): 2019S
   - HBSC 7111, **Applications of Health & Behavioral Sciences** - This serves as a capstone course, which is mostly student-led, culminating in a draft of their dissertation proposals. [*Syllabus*](../files/2017S_HBSC7111_syllabus.pdf): 2017S
   - HBSC 7400, **Social Network Analysis** - A "soup-to-nuts" overview of current approaches of the field, including lecture, discussion, and computational tutorials (in R). [*Syllabus*](../files/2016S_HBSC7400_syllabus.pdf): 2016S
-  - HBSC 7071, **Social and Behavioral Determinants of Health** - This seminar aims to introduce a broad range of perspectives theoretical and empirical perspectives represented in the field of population health. [*Syllabus*](../files/2019S_HBSC7041_syllabus.pdf): 2014F
+  - HBSC 7071, **Social and Behavioral Determinants of Health** - This seminar aims to introduce a broad range of theoretical and empirical perspectives represented in the field of population health. [*Syllabus*](../files/2019S_HBSC7041_syllabus.pdf): 2014F

 #### American University
   - SOCY 696, **Social Network Analysis** - This was the first time I had the chance to teach SNA as a graduate course. [*Syllabus*](../files/2014S_SOCY696_syllabus.pdf): 2014S